Submitting Your VFP Research Proposal

 • Recent collaborators.

-All eligible proposals will be objectively studied by independent merit reviewers.
-An applicant must meet all eligibility criteria and have an application package comprising all required materials in order to be considered.
-The proposal materials uploaded and received through the electronic submission process will provide the sole basis for the review.
+All eligible proposals will be evaluated by independent merit reviewers.
+To be considered, an applicant must meet all eligibility criteria and submit a complete application package with all required materials.
+Only the materials submitted through the electronic system will be used for review.

-The merit review process evaluates three criteria, listed below in order of decreasing importance:
+The merit review process evaluates proposals based on three criteria, listed in order of importance:

-2. Appropriateness of the proposed method or approach, including the logic and feasibility of the research approaches and the soundness of the conduct of the research.
+2. Appropriateness of Method or Approach: This evaluates the logic and feasibility of the research methods, and the overall soundness of how the research will be conducted.

-3. Competency of the personnel and adequacy of proposed resources, including the background, past performance, and potential of the investigator(s); and the research environment and facilities for performing the research.
+3. Competency of Personnel and Adequacy of Resources: This examines the background, past performance, and potential of the investigators, as well as the suitability of the research environment and facilities for the proposed work.